dhiraj1540/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765
 ```
-Answer = 10765

 Average daily activity pattern

       Time series plot of the average number of steps taken

 ```r